sashinpivotal/java-assessment/README.md

 ## Task 1.0: Create Maven project
 - Create Java Maven project called "java-assessment" locally using IntelliJ
-- Create GitHub respository with the same name with default values of all the other options
+- Create GitHub repository with the same name with default values of all the other options
   - DO NOT select "Add a README file"
   - DO NOT add .gitignore file